WZBSocialScienceCenter/tmtoolkit/doc/source/install.rst

 For additional features, you can install further packages from PyPI via pip:

 * for faster tabular data creation and access (replaces usage of *pandas* package in most functions): *datatable*;
-  note that *datatable* is currently only available for Linux and MacOS on Python 3.6 and 3.7
+  note that *datatable* is currently only available for Linux and MacOS
 * for the word cloud functions: *wordcloud* and *Pillow*
 * for Excel export: *openpyxl*
 * for topic modeling, one of the LDA implementations: *lda*, *scikit-learn* or *gensim*